Find out my top tips for how to survive morning sickness! These natural remedies can help keep nausea at bay throughout your first trimester.

 - Cucumbers and Carrots with Ranch (when I was eventually able to even consider veggies)

 - Plain Dry Cereal (such as Special K)

 During this stretch of general awfulness, I couldn’t even think about eating anything sweet, eggs or meat, and most fresh veggies or fruits.

 In general, it will make you feel like you’re depriving your growing baby of nutrients, but the midwife assured me that between nature doing its thing and my prenatal vitamin, little eggplant (as she was affectionately named) would be just fine.

 Just know that one day you’ll wake up, and literally, like magic, you will feel like yourself again.
 You will see someone eating a cinnamon bun at a bakery and you’ll say: yes, yes I will have one of those.
 And just like that, you’ve survived morning sickness.

 For More Pregnancy Tips follow my Parenting Tips & Resources board on Pinterest!

 Note: This post contains Amazon Affiliate links for your convenience.
-I never recommend products that I don’t love and use myself.
+I only recommend products that I love and use myself.